n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.demio.md

 # Demio

-The Demio node allows you to automate work in the Demio platform and integrate Demio with other applications. n8n has built-in support for a wide range of Demio features, which includes basic operations like getting, and registering events and reports.
+The Demio node allows you to automate work in the Demio platform and integrate Demio with other applications. n8n has built-in support for a wide range of Demio features, including getting, and registering events and reports.

 On this page, you'll find a list of operations the Demio node supports and links to more resources.